All insights

 At Crux, we're creating the capital platform that will enable sellers and buyers to transact tax credits with clarity and confidence:

-1. Clean energy developers of all sizes can maximize the value of their tax credits with deep access to high-quality tax credit buyers, market-validated standards and purpose-built tools, and the industry benchmark in market intelligence.
+1. Clean energy developers, manufacturers, and sponsors of all sizes can maximize the value of their tax credits with deep access to high-quality tax credit buyers, market-validated standards and purpose-built tools, and the industry benchmark in market intelligence.

-2. Tax credit buyers can optimize their tax performance with a curated selection of vetted and underwritten opportunities as well as full-service support from Crux’s team of experts.
+2. Tax credit buyers and investors can optimize their tax performance with a curated selection of vetted and underwritten opportunities as well as full-service support from Crux’s team of experts.

 Our expert team, market-validated standards, and purpose-built tools streamline transaction execution for all parties, facilitating more investment in clean energy and critical infrastructure.